-The recently introduced next-generation power analyzer - the SIRIUS XHS - is a giant leap in data acquisition and ADC technology.
-SIRIUS XHS is power by the new HybridADC technology (analog-to-digital converter) developed specifically for the new DAQ system.
+The recently introduced next-generation SIRIUS XHS power analyzer is a giant leap in data acquisition and ADC technology.
+It is powered by the new HybridADC technology (analog-to-digital converter) developed specifically for the new SIRIUS XHS data acquisition systems.

 HybridADC offers a 15 MS/s sampling rate with a high 5 MHz bandwidth acquisition and also high dynamic alias-free acquisition with up to 1 MS/s sampling rate.
-Everything in one single device.
+Everything is integrated into one single device.
 This is a break trough in the data acquisition world.
 One device replaces what would traditionally need two totally separated data acquisition devices.

 The new HybridADC technology from Dewesoft